mtzfactory/nango/Readme.md

 ## ⭐ Why

-Building native integrations becomes harder as you support more integrations, deeper integrations and higher traffic.
+Building native integrations is costly, particularly as you support more integrations, deeper integrations and higher traffic.
+Most companies end up building the same infrastructure: scheduling, queueing, error handling, retries, authentication, logging, local development environment, CI/CD, etc. Nango's goal is to make integration developers 10x more productive by providing them with this common infrastructure.

-Most teams today are building native integrations in their main application code, with or without an internal framework, and quickly face serious issues regarding:

--   Scheduling, queuing and retries
--   Error handling, logging & debugging
--   Local development & testing
--   Data modeling & merging different schemas
--   Authentication & rate limiting
--   3rd party API limitations: missing docs, down-time, migrations, etc.

-Our team built dozens of integrations, spent hundreds of hours on maintenance, and we have had enough!
-It’s time to 10x the productivity of any developer building native integrations.

-This is why we built Nango, an open-source framework built on 3 core principles:

--   **Simplicity:** A simple yet powerful abstraction that makes common use cases easy and the difficult ones possible
--   **Reliability:** Robust in every way, no matter how many integrations and traffic you throw at it
--   **Extensibility:** Nango will never stand in your way to build deep, native integrations with unlimited customization
+## 🎁 A packaged micro-service for native integrations

+Nango is an independent micro-service that centralizes interactions with external APIs.
+It can be run locally, self-hosted or managed by Nango Cloud.
+Nango runs your own integration-specific code, abstracting away the common infrastructure across integrations.
+It supports integrations of arbitrary complexity and scale, while remaining simple to use, reliable and extensible.

 ## ✅ Features

-Nango is a full-featured framework that provides an end-to-end solution for native integrations:
+Nango comes with bullet-proof infrastructure focused on native integrations:

 -   📁 A lightweight code framework to standardize integrations development
--   ⏱ Builtin infrastructure for scheduling, queuing and retries
+-   ⏱ Built-in infrastructure for scheduling, queuing and retries
+-   🔒 OAuth support with UI components for authenticating end-users + token refresh
--   🛠  Local development environment to test integrations and iterate faster
+-   🛠 Delightful local development to test integrations as you code
--   🔍 Powerful logging and debugging
+-   🔍 Powerful logging, monitoring and debugging
 -   ❤️  Simple setup with a CLI and native SDKs
 -   ⛔️ Fine-grained rate-limit configuration
+-   👥 Community-contributed blueprints for common integration use-cases
--   🧩 Universal: Works with any programming language & framework, e.g. nodeJS, Ruby, Python, PHP, Java etc.
+-   🧩 Universal: Works with any programming language & framework
 -   💻  Self-hostable, single docker container for easy local development

 Soon, we plan to support:

--   👥  Community-contributed blueprints for common integration use-cases
--   🔒  OAuth support with (optional) UI components for authenticating end-users
 -   📺  Central dashboard with sync history, API errors, latency, live connections, etc.
 -   🧠  Unified endpoints for multiple 3rd-party APIs & smart data transformation
 -   🚨 Advanced alerting & monitoring, exportable to Datadog, Sentry, etc.